 Poultice Sudation (Upanaha)

-Poultice sudation is the local application of a lukewarm herbal paste prepared by mixing herbal powder into ghee or oil.
+Poultice sudation is the local application of a lukewarm herbal paste prepared by mixing the herbal powder into ghee or oil.
 It reduces local inflammation and acts as an analgesic.
 Studies have revealed the fact that a lipid medium is highly suitable for penetration of any herbal active component through the skin.25 On this basis, it can be assumed that the oil used in poultice sudation serves as a lipoidal medium for penetration of the active components of herbal paste and exerts an immediate anti-inflammatory effect.

 Moreover, heat applied during this therapy increases the local circulation and thus the rate of absorption is also increased.